Teachers on social media

 Social media is one of the easiest ways to communicate and share news, opinions and photos.
 Over the last decade the world has become extremely technology-based and thus, highly interconnected.

-Teachers are just as human as students are, so teachers using social media shouldn’t come as a
+Teachers are just as human as students are, so teachers using social media shouldn’t come as a shock.

 “It’s a personal decision, for teachers and students, whether to have social media and how public or private their social media is,” English teacher Amanda McCleary said.
 She uses Twitter, Instagram, Snapchat and Facebook.